 Follow these links to videos showing how to use home testing kits and to perform quality control testing.

 The metabolic panel is one of the most common blood tests ordered and may include 8 or 14 tests.
 A basic panel has eight tests and looks primarily at electrolytes and kidney function in addition to glucose and calcium.
 A comprehensive metabolic panel includes an additional six tests that focus on liver function and protein levels.
 The accumulation of all this information provides your efforts made to maintain or restore physical, mental, or emotional well-being especially by trained and licensed professionals provider with a wealth of information about your family member’s metabolism.

 Why is Metabolism Important?

 Metabolism is how we convert food into energy and use that energy to make the body function properly.
-That process is essentially a chemical one and occurs through a series of organs doing their part first to mechanically break down the food and then to chemically decompose it to use for energy.
+That process is essentially a chemical one and occurs through a series of organs doing their part to mechanically break down the food and chemically decompose it to energy.
 If our organs don’t work correctly so that the chemicals get filtered in the right amounts, our body suffers the consequences.
 The Metabolic Panel tells us what organs are not doing their part if that happens.